-Plants are neutrals in our decor.
-They don’t fight with soft pinks and they never argue with this creamy paint color on most of my painted accessories.
+Plants are neutral in the decor.
+They don’t compete with paint colors or furniture.
+Plants never argue with this creamy paint color on most of my painted accessories.

 There are no power grabs between plants and navy.